 - Patient: Invasive (Infiltrating) Ductal Carcinoma

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 6 years ago, Female, Age: 63, Stage I, ER Positive: Yes
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 7 years ago, Female, Age: 63, Stage I, ER Positive: Yes

 - View this journey (4 Experiences)